query-string

 @example

-Array types will have no effect when `arrayFormat` is set to `none`
+Array types are ignored when `arrayFormat` is set to `'none'`:

 ```